ChiaHanTu/my-library/C#/C Sharp Intermediate.md

 var result = calculators.Add(1, 2, 3, 4);
 ```

-### Ref Modifier
+### Ref Modifier (Code Smell)

-> Turn a value type variance into reference type, and so it can be changed by
+> Turn a value type variance into reference type, and so it can be changed as parameter.

 ```c#
 public class Weirdo